 and thickens.
 This can keep food from moving into the

 A baby may get pyloric

 stenosis anytime between birth and 5 months of age.
+Boys are more likely than girls to get it.
 It usually starts about 3

 weeks after birth.
 If your baby was born early (premature), symptoms may start